When Kids Say, “That’s Not Fair!”

-In fact, if you have trouble with comparison and competition with your children you might want to emphasize what makes each child special, and make a point of treating them differently.
-Intentionally give them different privileges, assignments, and responsibilities and spending time one on one with them – see the power of time.
+If you have trouble with comparison and competition in your family you might want to emphasize what makes each child special, and make a point of treating them differently.
+Intentionally give them different privileges, assignments, and responsibilities, and spend time one-on-one with them.
 Avoid grouping the children by saying things like, “Kids, it’s time to eat” or “Boys, let’s get in the car.”
 Instead, use each person’s name and give separate instructions.
 “Katy, please wash your hands and come to dinner.”
-“Jared, please help me finish setting the table.”
+“Jared, come help me finish setting the table.”

 But Everyone’s Doing it

 First, sometimes kids believe that appropriate behavior is determined by the culture.
-Rather, the rules you set up are based upon the values you hold.
+This can be dangerous thinking and lead to all kinds of problems.
+More appropriately, the rules you set up are based upon the values you hold.
 Different families have different values so as parents we need to decide what values and convictions we are going to use to determine the rules and expectations for our own families.